-From November 1st to May 15th, we are pleased to offer our 3 – 3.5+ hour tours.
-Our Spring / Fall tours are both longer, and more comprehensive than the competition’s.
-Our Spring / Fall Whale & Wildlife Tours are not Whale Guarantee tours, but we see whales on 50-70% of tours!
+From February 26th to May 15th, we are pleased to offer our 3–3.5+ hour tours.
+Our Spring/Fall tours are both longer, and more comprehensive than the competition’s.
+Our Spring/Fall whale and wildlife tours are not covered under the whale guarantee program, but we see whales on 50–70% of tours!
 That said, if we get word that whales are in the area we often extend the tour (complimentary!).
 On every tour, we see a diverse range of exciting marine wildlife!
-(NO Guarantee Program)

 This tour offers comprehensive wildlife viewing opportunities so that our guests may experience as much as possible.
 The tours are generally shorter because of the seasonally cooler – while still mild! – temperatures.

 On this tour we often see a diverse selection of wintering birds, seals, sea lions and playful porpoise with whom we visit.
 Occasionally, we are graced with members of the southern resident killer whale community (fish eaters), Bigg’s/transient killer whales (mammal eaters), gray whales, humpbacks, and minke whales.